REASY/python-free-threading-vs-multiprocessing-benchmarks/article.md

 #### Overhead profile (avg time per iteration)

-Windows is effectively **spawn-only**, and you can see it in the bill.
+Windows is effectively **spawn-only**, and you can see it in the bill (it calls [CreateProcess](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessa), which is a heavyweight operation)

 | Mode                   | Start method | avg iter (ms) | relative to threads |
 |------------------------|-------------:|--------------:|--------------------:|